All That We Are

 My relationship with Larry showed me that our mission could not simply be about providing handouts, but about providing opportunity.
 For seven years, we saw chronically homeless friends make drastic changes in their lives to escape the cycle of poverty.
 Each one of them credited their changes to feeling a sense of community.

-Since then, we have built our organization into a made-in-USA, wholesale clothing social enterprise.
-We make all of our clothing in Los Angeles to employ as many people transitioning out of homelessness as we can.
-Over the years, we saw that people were returning to the streets because they could not find steady employment and did not have a community away from Skid Row.
+Since then, we have built our organization into a wholesale clothing social enterprise.
+We work with businesses and organizations to make clothing and branded merchandise that will allow people-in-need to secure employment and permanent housing.
+Over the years, we saw people returning to the streets because they could not find steady employment and did not have a community away from Skid Row.
 In response, we offer supportive employment to women who are transitioning out of homelessness.
 We care for their well-being in and out of the workplace, and involve them in all aspects of the organization.
 Our employees do not simply work here, they belong here.

 Tyler James Patterson